markpbaggett/pyrepox/README.md

 ![Travis icons](https://travis-ci.org/markpbaggett/pyrepox.png)

-# PyRepox
+# Pyrepox: Repox for Humans

 ---

-PyRepox is a python client for the [Repox API](https://github.com/europeana/REPOX).
+Pyrepox is a lightweight [Repox](https://github.com/europeana/REPOX) client written t for Python.
+It is designed to make reading, writing, updating, and deleting content in your Repox instance as convenient as possible.